 Pitch decks are vitally important for startups.
-They are the key or the roadblock to funding for your business.
-In turn, that means they can make or break everything.
+They can be the key or the roadblock to funding your business.

 There are many tips for crafting a powerful pitch deck and pitching for fundraising.
 Yet, one of the main things that frequently confuses and sabotages startup founders is how long the pitch deck should really be.